kevinOlivet/UnitTestProjects/README.md

 This project uses MVVM architecture to test Pokemon.
 There is a model class Pokemon.
 The logic and functions are implemented in PokemonViewModel.

+#UnitTestsCoreData

+This is a small project using unit tests with CoreData.

+It's purpose is to show how to create a mock to a test CoreData fetchRequest.